inclavare-containers/inclavare-containers/rbi/readme.md

 ## Files
 *   `rbi.sh` main script.
 Use `./rbi.sh help` to see details.
 *   `kata-agent/` scripts related to RB of kata-agent.
+*   `rootfs-img` scripts and patches related to RB of rootfs raw disk image
+*   `kernel` scripts related to RB of kernel

 ## Instructions
 ### RB for kata-agent